Relevant international, regional and bi-lateral agreements:

 Advancing CTBT Entry into Force, French National Assembly

 The French National Assembly established a working group on the Entry into force of the Comprehensive Nuclear Test Ban Treaty (CTBT) in 2019 following a parliamentary study on the NPT, led by Members of Parliament Michel Fanget and Jean-Paul Lecoq.
 The working group considered concrete action points to be adopted by parliamentarians to advance with the treaty’s entry into force.
-The initiative has been recognised by the CTBTO, and the organisation has offered support through documentation, advice and legal assistance.
+The initiative has been recognised by the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) which has offered support through documentation, advice and legal assistance.

 Parliamentary visits to the CTBTO